Olegna09/entra-id-identity-governance-lab/README.md

 - **Script Automation** – Ensures long-term consistency and can handle edge cases such as incorrect or missing data.

+I will be using Dynamic Membership in this implementation.
 Below is the dynamic configuration of Administrative Units in Entra ID using a dynamic query.

 ![AU-Created](Images/AU-Dynamic.png)

-The script below evaluates user attributes such as country and department, assigns users to the correct Administrative Unit, and removes them from incorrect ones to prevent drift.

 ---